-"THE PIES were baked a few days before the holiday gathering and then placed in a tall pie safe on our back porch.
-My father called this 'royal pie', fit for a king with its deliciously different flavor.
-This is another hand-me-down recipe, a treasure in our family."
+We baked pies a few days before holiday gatherings and placed them in a tall pie safe on our back porch.
+My father called this sweet potato pie recipe "royal pie," because he thought it was fit for a king.
+It's a treasured hand-me-down family recipe. —Fae Fisher, Callao, Virginia

 "I've been preparing this glazed pecan-topped pie for so long that I can't recall when I came across the combination of ingredients my family liked best," relates Anita Ammerman of Albemarle, North Carolina.
 "It always draws lots of compliments."